Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Macroeconomic benchmarking

-Fig. \ref{fig:timeseries_aggr_index_payments_vs_gdp} illustrates this, showing indexed monthly time series plots of real GDP, M1, Payments, and other UK payment schemes for transaction values, counts, and the average value of transactions.
-Five key observations can be made: (1) By value, Payments rose relatively more than GDP, CHAPS, and Bacs, and almost perfectly match with the long-term rise in nominal monetary aggregates M1 until 2022, when central banks began to tighten the money supply.
-By counts, the rise and fluctuations of the Payment data almost perfectly co-evolve with CHAPS counts, and show very similar fluctuations as non-deseasonalised real GDP, but not the same long-term trend.
-(2) The Covid-19 shock in early 2020 shows ambiguous correlations: it is associated with a drop in GPD and Payment counts, but higher peaking average transaction values and an unclear relationship to Payment values (see also \ref{app:sec:macro}).
-(3) Average transaction values show the same pattern of growth as real GDP until the Covid-19 shock in 2020 when both time series radically decouple.
-They re-converge over the following months showing a similar long-term trend.
+Fig. \ref{fig:timeseries_aggr_index_payments_vs_gdp} illustrates some of these observations, showing indexed monthly time series plots of real GDP, M1, payments, and other UK payment schemes for transaction values, counts, and the average value of transactions.
+We highlight five key observations: (1) By value, payments rose relatively more than GDP, CHAPS, and Bacs, and almost perfectly match with the long-term rise in nominal monetary aggregates M1 until 2022, when central banks began to tighten the money supply.
+By counts, the rise and fluctuations of the payment data almost perfectly co-evolve with CHAPS counts, and show very similar fluctuations as non-deseasonalised real GDP, but not the same long-term trend.
+(2) The Covid-19 shock in early 2020 shows ambiguous correlations: it is associated with a drop in GPD and payment counts, but peaking average transaction values and an unclear relationship to payment values (see also \ref{app:sec:macro}).
+(3) Average transaction values show the same pattern of growth as real GDP until the Covid-19 shock in 2020 when both time series decouple.
+The series re-converge over the following months showing a similar long-term trend.
 (4) The index series underline the steep rise of FPS.
-(5) Lastly, the time series show some volatility, but no clear pattern of seasonality, in line with the higher correlations with non-deseasonalised GDP.
+(5) Lastly, the time series shows some volatility, but no clear pattern of seasonality, yet higher correlations with non-deseasonalised GDP.

 \FloatBarrier